Working With Bill Rutley

 What follows are a number of experience derived standard and rules in regards employing the Taylor Method to facilitate transformation.

-Economics and control of a NavCenter
+Economics and Control of a NavCenter

-In the case of AEDC and the F-15 (using the AEDC facility) a NavCenter was central to the transformational effort.
+In the case of AEDC and the F-15 (using the AEDC facility) a navCenter was central to the transformational effort.

 It is worth your while to get the intimate details of how Bill and I worked together - these will be discussed below.
 There was the process and there was the partnership.
 Both are necessary to the full utilization of the Taylor System and Method.
 When transferring the Method, we have to get three elements in place.
 They progress one to the other: